The Importance Of Email Design: Best Practices, Tips, and Tools

 • Building on curiosity.

 How long should an email be?
-There’s no right answer.
-According to the latest report by AWeber, an average email consists of 434 words.
-Earlier findings claim that the perfect email length is between 50 and 125 words.
-Everything depends on your email type and target audience.
+There’s no exact answer to this question.
+According to the report by AWeber, an average email consists of 434 words.
+However, earlier findings claim that the perfect email length is between 50 and 125 words.
+In the end, everything depends on your email type and target audience.

 message from Headspace

-And here’s me scrolling through a typical Brain Pickings newsletter:
+Now, here’s me scrolling through a typical The Marginalian newsletter:

 a typical Brain Pickings newsletter

+Also, a lot depends on how you structure your email.
 People don’t read every single word even when they subscribe to information-packed newsletters.
 The best-case scenario is they read headers and scan the text, more often than not they scan the headers only, so it’s not a good idea to send a wall of text.
-Break it into smaller chunks and provide headings.
+Instead, break it into smaller chunks and provide headings.

 • Place the most important information “above the fold”, in the top part of your email.